CROpie/PurpleChem/README.md

 https://purple-chem.vercel.app/

-An inventory management system for chemistry researchers built using SvelteKit, using Supabase for the backend (Auth & Database).
+An inventory management system for chemistry researchers built using SvelteKit/JavaScript (frontend), deployed on Vercel, and FastAPI/Python (backend), deployed on DigitalOcean (see [PurpleChemAuth](https://github.com/CROpie/PurpleChemAuth) & [PurpleChemData](https://github.com/CROpie/PurpleChemData)).

 Integration tests via vitest, the [@testing-library](https://testing-library.com/) and [msw](https://mswjs.io/) have been incorporated to ensure the intregrity of the application.